strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 Creates an administrator.
 Administrator's first name, last name, email, and password can be:
 - passed as options
-- set interactively if you call the command without passing any option
+- or set interactively if you call the command without passing any option.

 **Example**